Things To Do

 - Shopping & Leisure

 Eli's Mile High Club: Once upon a time Eli's was one of Oakland's hottest blues nightspots featuring legends like Fillmore Slim and Bobbie Webb.
 Today's iteration of this West Oakland staple is more of a rock n' roll bar, but they still pay tribute to their roots with blues shows on Mondays.
-View the upcoming show list here.
+Check out their website for upcoming shows.

 Fox Theater: In 2009, after being closed for 40 years, the Fox Theater reopened as a live music venue, art school, and restaurant.
 The $75 million restoration and bustling Uptown Oakland location made it an instant favorite among touring artists and fans.
-Check here to purchase tickets to upcoming concerts!
+Visit their website to purchase tickets to upcoming concerts!

 Oakland Metro Operahouse: The Oakland Metro Operahouse is a black box theater and performing arts center located in Jack London Square.
 The venue is a project of the Underworld Opera, a 501(c)(3) non-profit organization.
 The organization's projects include: Oakland Opera Theater, The Oakland Metro Operahouse, Hoodslam, and Tourettes Without Regrets.
 View their upcoming event schedule here.